luisbocanegra/plasma-smart-video-wallpaper-reborn/README.md

 ## Black video or Plasma crashes

-If the video doesn't show, fails to loop or crashes your Desktop, try switching the Qt Media backend to `gstreamer` (default is `ffmpeg`):

-1. Create the file `~/.config/plasma-workspace/env/qt-media-backend.sh`
+1. Install the media codecs and qt6-multimedia and gstreamer packages if you don't have them:

+    **openSUSE**

     ```sh
+    sudo zypper install opi
+    opi codecs
+    sudo zypper install qt6-multimedia gstreamer-plugins-libav
+    ```

+    **Arch**

+    ```sh
+    sudo pacman -S qt6-multimedia gst-libav --needed
+    ```

+    If you need extra codecs see https://wiki.archlinux.org/title/GStreamer

+    **PRs to expand this list are welcome :)**

+2. **Reboot**

+3. If after that the video doesn't play, fails to loop or crashes your Desktop, try switching the Qt Media backend to `gstreamer` (default is `ffmpeg`):

+    Create the file `~/.config/plasma-workspace/env/qt-media-backend.sh`

+    ```sh
     #!/bin/bash
     export QT_MEDIA_BACKEND=gstreamer
     ```

-2. Reboot re-login to apply the changes
+4. Reboot again to apply the changes, and verify it was correctly set by running `echo $QT_MEDIA_BACKEND`

+Video still doesn't play?
+Follow these steps

+1. Run `journalctl -f` and `sudo dmesg -wHT` in separate terminals
+2. While both commands are running switch from the Image wallpaper plugin to video wallpaper
+3. Then stop both commands
+4. Get your system information from `kinfo` command or from **System settings** > **About this System**
+5. Create a new [new issue](https://github.com/luisbocanegra/plasma-smart-video-wallpaper-reborn/issues/new) with the output of the three commands

 ## Acknowledgements